mlin/gfabase/README.md

 ### Segment mappings

-The tool currently understands two forms of linear mappings to make each segment discoverable by `gfabase sub --reference ...`,
+`gfabase load` currently understands two forms of linear mappings to make each segment discoverable by `gfabase sub --reference`,

-1. The rGFA tags `SR:Z` and `SO:i` are present *and* the segment sequence length is known (from given sequence or `LN:i`)
+1. The [rGFA tags](https://github.com/lh3/gfatools/blob/master/doc/rGFA.md) `SN:Z` and `SO:i` are present *and* the segment sequence length is known (from given sequence or `LN:i`)
 2. Segment tag `rr:Z` giving a browser-style range like `rr:Z:chr1:2,345-6,789`

+Notice that with `gfabase sub --reference --radius-bp N` you can usually extract the relevant subgraph given any segment with a "close enough" mapping.

-Soon we plan to make it easy to source these directly from a mapper run on the segment sequences.
+Soon we plan to make it easy to source the ranges directly from a mapper run on the segment sequences.
 Please send ideas.

 ### Building from source